 - The National Collegiate Athletic Association (NCAA) - Division III

 Colors: Purple and Gold

 Defiance offers students a variety of organizations, clubs, and activities including honor societies, religious groups, sororities and fraternities, intercultural organizations, student government, intercollegiate and intramural athletics, literary publications, vocal and instrumental music and performance groups, service learning activities, and special interest clubs.

-For the 2014-2015 academic year, the average financial aid package for an incoming freshman was $23,048.
 Of our full-time students, 99% receive some form of assistance from grants, scholarships, loans, and work-study programs, or a combination of these.
-Recommended deadline for applying for financial aid is March 1.
+The Free Application for Federal Student Aid (FAFSA) can be filled out beginning October 1.

 Defiance College rewards deserving entering students through a dynamic scholarship program designed to recognize academic achievement.
 Scholarships are offered to eligible students the first year and are renewed each year according to established renewal requirements.
 Final scholarships are coordinated with other federal, state, and Defiance College sponsored awards and may be influenced by the student's on-campus or commuter status.